If You Do Nothing Else This Summer, Please Introduce Your Young Reader To The Redoubtable Grandma Dowdel…Via the Inspiring Reads of Richard Peck.

 Richard Peck, children’s author extraordinaire, whose books possess a pure and keen insight into the human heart, and whose characters are filled with a purposeful and practical wisdom born of living life on their own terms, passed away several years ago.

 It is sad, but the sadness is compounded if your young readers have never had the chance to read his books.
 They are gems.
-They are peopled with persons you wish you could meet, and even maybe have, in some odd way, in the thrum and hum of life.
+They are peopled with persons you wish you could meet, and even maybe have, in some odd way, as friends, in the thrum and hum of life today.

-He wrote fiction and mystery for young adults that is unique and classic.
+He wrote fiction and mystery genre for young adults that are unique and classic.

 Here are a list of but some of his notable awards:

 1977 – Edgar Allan Poe Award: Best Juvenile for Are you in the House Alone?

 1990 – Margaret A. Edwards Award for “significant and lasting contributions to Young Adult Literature.”

 1999 – National Book Award finalist and Newbery runner up for A Long Wayfrom Chicago

 2001 – Newbery Medal for A Year Down Yonder